GabsTheCuriousKid/Dinosaurmod-ObjectLibraries/README.md

-# PenguinMod-ObjectLibraries
+# DinosaurMod-ObjectLibraries
-The repo containing all new Public Domain costumes, sounds and others in PenguinMod's libraries.
+The repo containing all new Public Domain costumes, sounds and others in DinosaurMod's libraries.

 ## Scripts folder
 The scripts folder contains nodejs scripts used for other stuff.